BelenJM/supeRbaits/README.md

 Jiménez-Mena, B.; Flávio, H.; Henriques, R.; Manuzzi, A.; Ramos, M.; Pálsson , S.; Ólafsdóttir, G.A; Ovenden, J.; Nielsen, E.E Fishing for DNA?
 Designing baits for population genetics in target enrichment experiments: guidelines, considerations and the new tool supeRbaits. _Authorea_.
 July 12, 2021.

 To work with *supeRbaits*, you must understand its underlying terminology.
-When designing baits, one is typically interested in using a genomic reference of some sort (*i.e.* the “database”, in *supeRbaits*’ terms); which in an ideal scenario is a reference genome.
+When designing baits, one is typically interested in using a genomic reference of some sort (*i.e.* the 'database', in *supeRbaits*’ terms); which in an ideal scenario is a reference genome.
 However, this genomic reference can also be an assembly, transcriptome or any other genomic resources available for the species of interest.
 If there is no genomic reference available for the species under consideration for bait design, one can also consider resources from a close-related species, if available.

 Once we have located a genomic reference, we want to start designing our baits.
-Ideally, one would have some knowledge about areas of the genome that should be avoided (i.e. the “exclusions”), and others that may be of interest (i.e. the “regions” and/or “targets”).
+Ideally, one would have some knowledge about areas of the genome that should be avoided (i.e. the 'exclusions'), and others that may be of interest (i.e. the 'regions' and/or 'targets').
 Besides placing baits where we have some prior information, we could also place baits randomly across the database.
 If we do not have any prior knowledge about our species’ genome, we can still design baits using entirely the random approach.
 The user can define the percentage of the total baits to be designed in the regions and targets of interest, as well as how much tiling to include in each target/region.
 If the percentage of each type of regions and targets of interest does not amount to 100%, *supeRbaits* will fill the remaining baits with randomly-placed baits along the genome (always avoiding the exclusion zones).
 Depending on the baits’ purpose, one could choose to divide the bait panel into different (smaller) set of baits, and focus on the design of baits in different types of targets of interests.

 Here we can find a schematic figure on how the different components within supeRbaits are used to design a set of baits: